-The Group uses activity-based costing to estimate the cost of its products and services, which assists it in monitoring cash flow requirements and optimizing its cash return on investments.
 The Group aims to maintain the level of its cash and cash equivalents and other highly marketable debt investments at an amount in excess of the expected cash flows on financial liabilities (other than trade payables) over the succeeding 60 days.
 The Group also monitors the level of expected cash outflows on trade and other payables.
 This excludes the potential impact of extreme circumstances that cannot be reasonably predicted.
-The Group has unused short term bank facilities of \$23,109,327 thousand and \$21,446,322 thousand on December 31, 2021 and 2020, respectively.
+The Group has unused short term bank facilities of \$19,429,653 thousand and \$19,848,607 thousand on December 31, 2022 and 2021, respectively.